isc-projects/stork/doc/install.rst

    go build
    mv ./swagger /usr/bin/goswagger

-The Stork build system can install the rest of the dependencies internally.
+Stork build system can install all remaining dependencies automatically.

 The binary packages can be build using: